-Most graduate programs require two or more recommendation letters.
-Most students find choosing professionals to approach for letters difficult.
+Most graduate programs require at least two, more commonly three, recommendation letters.
+Most students find choosing professionals to write recommendations difficult.
 Consider faculty members, administrators, internship/co-operative education supervisors, and employers.
 The people you ask to write your recommendation letters should

 - know you well